marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options/risc-v-options.rst

   ``20191213``
     Produce code conforming to version 20191213.

-    The default is :option:`-misa-spec`:samp:`=20191213` unless GCC has been configured with :option:`--with-isa-spec` = specifying a different default version.
+    The default is :option:`-misa-spec=20191213` unless GCC has been configured with :option:`--with-isa-spec=` specifying a different default version.

 .. option:: -march={ISA-string}